CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - `Exception`

-/// type=MS, answer=[3,4]
+/// type=SS, answer=[4]

-Which statements correctly describe the code on line 13?
+Which statement correctly describes the code on lines 13, 14, and 15?

+-  It creates the `$e` object.

 - It evaluates the `if` statement.

 - It throws the value of the `$conn` object.

-- It creates the `$e` object containing the exception information.

-- It retrieves an exception if an exception occurs within the `try` block.
+- It catches the exception if an exception occurs within the `try` block.

-- It displays the string `Unable to establish connection.` if the `if` statement evaluates to `true`.
+- It displays the string `Unable to establish a connection.` if the `if` statement evaluates to `true`.

 :::